-Medicare Prescription Drug Plans (PDP's) are designed to supplement Medicare parts A&B and cover a portion of your prescription drug needs.
+Prescription Drug Plans (PDP’s) are designed to supplement Medicare parts A&B and cover a portion of your prescription drug needs.
 Many seniors will not need a drug plan, but they should buy one to avoid late penalties.

 Do I need a prescription drug plan?

-Some agents (but not me) will try to sell you a prescription drug plan that fits their needs, not yours.
+Some agents will try to sell you a prescription drug plan that fits their needs, not yours.
 More often than not agents are only approved to recommend one or two drug plans and they will usually steer you toward the one that pays them the highest commission.

 For this reason as much as any, you should look for an agent that will compare ALL plans, not just a few.

 Many seniors will not need a prescription drug plan.
-Many times it is less expensive to pay for your medication out of pocket, or use mail order firms like Blue Sky Drugs or Isra Meds.
+Many times it is less expensive to pay for your medication out of pocket, or use mail order firms like Blue Sky Drugs.
 There are also many programs available to provide medications for little or no charge.

 Medicare doesn’t cover everything.
 Far from it.
 Each part of Medicare has deductibles, copays and coinsurance.
 If you rely solely on Medicare, your out of pocket costs can be substantial.
 Medicare supplemental plans, often called Medigap, pay for items approved by Medicare but not paid for by Medicare.